Window Screenshot "Smart Select" Guide

 #5.
 Testing Strategy

-- Unit tests for the filter helper, covering layer, alpha, sharing state, size, and visibility.
+- Unit tests for capture/list mode differences, size, sharing state, visibility, and deduplication.

-- Service tests that feed canned CG dictionaries into
+- Metadata tests that feed canned CoreGraphics dictionaries into

-InProcessCommandRunner) ensuringpeekaboo imageerrors when only hidden windows exist, and succeeds when a shareable window is available.
+peekaboo see --no-elementserrors when only hidden windows exist and succeeds when a shareable window is available.

 Keep fixtures small (two windows per app) so we can reason about why each candidate passes or fails the heuristic chain.